directus/directus/docs/releases/breaking-changes.md

 :::

+### Content Versioning Output

+Starting with 10.10.0, when requesting Item Content Versions via the API, nested relational changes to one-to-many are resolved rather than returned as a raw changes object (see [#20890](https://github.com/directus/directus/issues/20890) for more information).

+The change makes the output for a versioned record match the format of the `Main` record more closely, which then natively supports other features like Live Preview.
+To retrieve the raw staged version (pre-10.10.0 behavior), just add the new `?versionRaw=true` query parameter to the request.

 ### Session Cookie Based Authentication

 For improved security and ease of use we have implemented session based authentication and have updated the App to use